This post may contain affiliate links. Read our disclosure page for full details.

 But for the uninitiated, these festivals feature a full-on renaissance village: a cast of quirky costumed characters; performances with music, comedy, magic, and acrobatics; yummy (if pricey) food and alcohol; and knights jousting in tournaments!

 If you and your partner share a love of magic, fancy costumes, and all things nerdy, a renaissance faire offers great fun and can take all day to explore.
-These can be an amazingly romantic date idea!
+These can be an amazing choice for romantic date ideas!

 Have a Board Game Night